 How to Position Your Brand Like the Pros (in 7 Steps)

-As a business owner, you may believe the products or services you offer are the best money can buy.
-But what you believe and what your prospective customers think are not always the same.
+What you believe about your business and what your customers think of it are not always the same.
 Here's how to fix that.

 If you could buy any car right now, no matter the cost, which one would it be?